MaiTra10/prjctVes-API/README.md

 # :gear: prjctVes-API
-**prjctVes-API** is a REST API I developed to be used by [prjctVes](https://github.com/MaiTra10/prjctVes) to allow it to interact with its DynamoDB table and retrieve Steam Market and stock price data.
+**prjctVes-API** is a REST API I developed to be used by [prjctVes](https://github.com/MaiTra10/prjctVes) to allow it to interact with a DynamoDB table and retrieve Steam Market and stock price data.
 I created this REST API through the use of the AWS API Gateway and Lambda functions.

 While this isn't meant to be a publicly available API as I only use it internally to retrieve data for the Discord bot (authorized via private API key), I will provide documentation for the different API Gateway resources.

 ## :electric_plug: Endpoints

+**NOTE**: *These are only sample curl commands to show how the API is structured and will NOT return any data if executed*

 POST &emsp;&ensp;```/prod/add```